AaronGullickson/soc312_project_popularity/README.md

 1. Introduction: A statement of the research question (in your own words) and a justification for why it is important to know the answer to this research question.
 Use your sociological imagination for the justification.
 This should be a single paragraph.
 2. Data: A description of the dataset (in your own words) being used to analyze the data as well as a description of the key variables used in the analysis, including figures.
 3. Results: Present and describe the results of the multivariate OLS regression models.
-You do not need to intrepret every slope in your regression model, but you should describe in simple terms the meaning of the slope for all of the key variables in your analysis and discuss how these results change across different models.
+You do not need to interpret every slope in your regression model, but you should describe in simple terms the meaning of the slope for all of the key variables in your analysis and discuss how these results change across different models.
 You should also discuss the statistical significance of your findings.
 4. Conclusion: Summarize the findings as they relate to the original research question.

 You can draw upon your work in prior assignments for some of these sections, but be sure to consider any comments I have provided on these assignments for the final report.